marcmengel/data_dispatcher/docs/ui.rst

         $ ddisp project create -l file_list

-Third way is to yse JSON-formatted file list.
+Third way is to use JSON-formatted file list.
 The list is composed of items of one of two types:

     - file DID as string
     - a dictionary with keys "namespace", "name" and optional "attributes":